-Over the last 3 years, Castle Trust Bank has focused on improving the quality of lending, moderating its risk appetite across all lending classes.
-With a challenging external environment because of the Covid-19 pandemic, careful underwriting decisions have been adopted which should improve credit performance.
-This can be seen by the reduction in the cost of risk year on year, as lower levels of provisions against large mortgage cases have been recognised along with improved arrears performance of the consumer lending book.
-See Note 21.1 for more details.
+Castle Trust Bank continues to focus on improving the quality of lending, moderating its risk appetite across all lending classes.
+With a challenging external environment because of the cost of living and affordability concerns, careful underwriting decisions have been adopted which should improve credit performance and ensure the Bank remains a responsible lender.
+Whilst experienced credit performance remains strong and in line with recent periods, the wider macro-economic environment has become more challenging.
+This has resulted in an increase in the cost of risk year on year, as provisioning levels increase against the backdrop of worsening economic forecasts.
+See Note 23.1 for more details.